Mochimochi07/Readme/readrepos/Readme2.md

-I remembered that i made an upgrade for jeepneys in my first year college. its not a college or school project btw. i dont know if its first or second year. yea, i remembered. it was a few design but not much for modern. people need tons of generators to reduce the electricity cost. i didnt included it in my Project INCERT.
+I remembered that i made an upgrade for jeepneys in my first year college. its not a college or school project btw. i dont know if its first or second year. yea, i remembered that it kinda looks like a mini bus. it was a few design but not much for modern. people need tons of generators for that to reduce the electricity cost to charge batteries. i didnt included it in my Project INCERT.
 The project was made by me for Sen. Miriam Santiago.
 I already told my professor about project INCERT.